2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 Read full report on Allied Health Professions at Western Technical College

-With a ranking of #6, Moraine Park Technical College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Moraine Park Technical College is a small public school located in the small city of Fond du Lac.
+Moraine Park Technical College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Moraine Park Technical College is a small public school located in the city of Fond du Lac.

 About 89% of the students majoring in allied health at the school are women while 11% are male.